Clarkinia/clarkiniaastrology/_readings/career.md

 description: The Career Chart looks what roles you perform in the workplace, how to capitalize on your talents and how you gain status, success and prominence.
 testimonial: Regina helped me realize where my power was for my career, how to best handle issues that arise in that domain, and what to simply not worry about anymore.
 testimonial-auth: A.C.
-button: store_buttons_career2.jpg
+button: career_button_black.png
-cta: Order a career astrology chart
+cta: Order your chart
 money-offer: Get your chart for $150
 bgimage: store-form-career-background3.jpg
 receive: You will receive your chart by email one day prior to your consultation.